 Kiss – ‘I Was Made for Lovin’ You’

 Tonight, there are so many things you can do besides trick-or-treating.
 Well jamming is one of those Halloween things.
 That makes it a perfect night for laying at someone’s feet and playing a serenade.
 How about “I Was Made For Lovin’ You” by Kiss?
 It’s creepy glam, old school and definitely rock ’n’ roll.

 Since all the other tracks above were written in C, here’s a high five for all guitar players: This song is in written Em.
 Again, we see some power chords, but mostly you’ll find variations of basic triads.
 Even though the song sounds pretty straightforward, it isn’t very easy.
 So, this is a good practice song for intermediate players and a walk in the park for the advanced musicians in our community.
 To the beginners we say this: It never hurts to try.
 Well, maybe just your fingers.

 Mushroomhead – ‘Out of My Mind’

-We end on a positive note because this year’s Halloween isn’t exactly how we pictured it.
+We end on a positive note because this year’s Halloween is finally as it should be after two years of lockdown.
 Therefore, it’s a good thing that we can escape and forget when it all turns out a bit creepier than expected.
 Kind of like Mushroomhead’s “Out of My Mind”.
-The song is fine, but once you’ve seen the video clip, you will try to get it out of your mind as soon as possible.

 Again, a nice little track written in C. Now, guitarists may be wondering why a guitar band writes their songs in C and not E. Well, the patterns and chords they play in E are probably the same, but their instruments are tuned down to C. That makes it sound way more powerful, dark and, yes, scary.
 Try it out with your guitar.
 If you’re sitting behind your keys… Lucky you.
 Enjoy and creepy jamming!